tacaswell/tacaswell.github.io/content/intermediate-git.md

 Tags: software, git
 Slug: think-like-git
 Authors: Thomas A Caswell
-Summary: Understanding how Git views the world for fun and profit
+Summary: This article is for people who already know how to use `git` day-to-day, but

-This article is for people who already know how to use `git` day-to-day, but want a deeper understand of the _why_ of `git` to do a better job reasoning about what should or should not be possible rather than just memorizing incantations.
+    want a deeper understand of the _why_ of `git` to do a better job reasoning about what should or should not be possible rather than just memorizing incantations.

 While this text is going to (mostly) refer to the git CLI because it is the lowest common denominator (everyone who uses git has access to the CLI!), there